What Is Arbitrage Betting?

 Yes, the practice is legal in the United Kingdom.
 However, it is not encouraged by many bookmakers, and accounts may be limited or closed if such activity is detected.

-Typical returns per arbitrage opportunity range from 1% to 5% of the stake.
-While the margin is modest, consistent application and careful bankroll management can produce cumulative results over time.
+Typical returns per arbitrage opportunity range from 1% to 5% of the total stake.
+While margins are usually modest, repeated opportunities may lead to cumulative returns over time.

 Common risks include delays in placing bets, odds changes before confirmation, account restrictions, and calculation errors.
-The process demands attention to timing and accuracy.
+The process requires speed, accuracy, and careful bankroll management.